Aquafina-water-bottle/jmdict-english-yomichan/README.md

 created using [yomichan-import](https://github.com/FooSoft/yomichan-import).

-This repository exists to simply give people a more up-to-date version of this dictionary, because as of writing this, all of the following sources give relatively versions:
+This repository exists to simply give people a more up-to-date version of this dictionary, because as of writing this, all of the following sources give relatively older versions:
-- Matt's Yomichan video (Version not found)
+- Matt's Yomichan video (Exact version not found, but likely before 2021)
 - TMW (2021-01-01)
 - Yomichan README (2021-01-01)